How to ensure your next scan doesn’t lead to a scam

 QR code security concerns

-Yet while the technology offers an almost endless number of applications, it is not without its security concerns.
+While the technology offers an almost endless number of applications, it is not without its security concerns.

-The research from MobileIron states that while the majority of people (67%) know that a QR code opens a URL, 71% could not distinguish between a legitimate and malicious QR code.
+A study conducted last year by MobileIron states that while the majority of people (67%) know that a QR code opens a URL, 71% could not distinguish between a legitimate and malicious QR code.

 “QR codes are often used for phishing attacks,” Nazarii Uniiat, an IT security engineer for Clario, told The Daily Swig.